CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

     Address peer dependency conflicts by upgrading dependencies iteratively until everything installs correctly [\[13\]](https://volt.build/news/2023/04/12/capacitor-and-npm-6.html).

 3.  **Verify Updates**
     After resolving issues, thoroughly test the updated dependencies.
-Use mocks for Capacitor plugins with testing frameworks like Jasmine [\[9\]](https://github.com/ionic-team/cap-plugin-mock-jasmine).
+Use mocks for React Native plugins with testing frameworks like Jasmine [\[9\]](https://github.com/ionic-team/cap-plugin-mock-jasmine).

 To make testing and maintenance easier in the long run, export your dependencies into a `deps` object.
 This simplifies mocking during tests and helps detect issues before they affect production environments [\[10\]](https://hackeryarn.com/post/universally-testable-dependencies/).